Atousa Pourkashiyan: Career

 She was born in Tehran.
 Pourkashiyan won the World Youth Chess Championship of 2000 in the Girls U12 category.

-In April 2010 Pourkashiyan won the Asian Women's Chess Championship in Subic Bay.
+In April 2010, Pourkashiyan won the Asian Women's Chess Championship in Subic Bay.
 She competed in the Women's World Chess Championship in 2006, 2008, 2012, 2017.

 In team competitions, she has played for Iran at eight Women's Chess Olympiads (2000-2014), the Women's Asian Team Chess Championship, and the World Youth U16 Chess Olympiad.

+In 2023, she won an individual silver medal on Board 5 in the FIDE Women's Team Championship, helping Team USA reach the semifinals.

+In 2024, Pourkashiyan won the XV Americas Women’s Continental Chess Championship, qualifying her for the 2025 Women's Chess World Cup.

+Personal life

+Pourkashiyan married American grandmaster and five-time US Champion Hikaru Nakamura in 2023.